Dynamic Principal Component Analysis in High Dimensions: Simulation

-The selected parameters well depict the true smoothness of covariance matrices, the sparsity level and model complexity of the eigenvectors, respectively, see \Cref{fig:cv} for a detailed illustration.
-The results for $p$=100 and 200 are summarized in \Cref{tab:indpt,tab:common}, while the results for $p=50$ are qualitatively similar and are not reported for space economy.
-Our refined estimators perform somewhat better than the initial estimates under both designs.
-Under the irregular design, as noted in \Cref{subsec:thm-indpt}, the grids can be sparse to obtain reasonable estimation as the sample size permits.
-Thus, even in the very sparse case as $\bar{m}=4$ or 10 ($n=500$), the error is still well controlled and even smaller than that when $\bar{m}=20$ ($n=100$) due to larger sample size and the advantage of data pooling.
-Moreover, when the total observations are comparable, larger sample size usually leads to better estimates.
-Under the common design, it is shown in \Cref{tab:common} and \Cref{fig:raw-smootherror-TNR-TPR} (top, left), the estimates improve as $m$ increases, and the improvement is more obvious for small $m$.
-For the same sample size and relatively small sampling frequency, the irregular design tends to obtain better estimates.
-For moderately large $m$, i.e., $m=50, 100$, the estimators achieve comparable performance for the two designs, see \Cref{tab:indpt,tab:common}, which implies that the estimation may yield parametric rate.
+The results for $p$=100 and 200 with $\sigma^2=3$ are summarized in Tables \ref{tab:indpt} and \ref{tab:common}, while the results for $p=50$ are qualitatively similar, thus not reported for space economy.
+Moreover, the results with $\sigma^2=1$ are provided in the Supplementary Material.
+The errors of the initial estimate $\hat{U}^0$ and the refined estimate $\hat{U}$ are denoted by $\mathrm{MISE}_0$ and $\mathrm{MISE}$, respectively.
+As Tables \ref{tab:indpt} and \ref{tab:common} show, the proposed method outperforms other methods in all settings, while the refined estimators perform slightly better than the initial estimates under both designs.
+The DCM and DCM+ methods perform decently when $m=100$ and $p=100$.
+However, their performance deteriorates significantly if the dimension increases or the sampling frequency becomes small.
+Under the irregular design, as noted in Section \ref{subsec:thm-indpt}, the grids can be sparse to obtain consistent estimation as the sample size permits.
+Thus, even in the very sparse case as $\bar{m}=4$ or 10 ($n=500$), the error is still well controlled and even smaller than that when $\bar{m}=20$ ($n=100$) due to a larger sample size and the advantage of data pooling.
+Moreover, when the total number of observations is comparable, a larger sample size usually leads to a better estimate.
+Under the common design, it is not surprising that the BJS method fails to obtain reasonable estimators as it did not accommodate high dimensionality.
+Although the DT yields sparse eigenvectors, it tends to select too few coordinates, which introduces larger bias.
+Further, as shown in the left of Figure \ref{fig:raw-smootherror-TNR-TPR}, our method performs significantly better than other methods uniformly over $t$.
+The results under other simulation settings lead to similar conclusions and are not reported.

-It is observed from \Cref{tab:indpt,tab:common} that the estimators obtained using dynamic covariance matrices perform worse than the proposal, especially when $p$ is large and the observational grids are sparse.
-Even though the model DCM+ improves the estimates, it is still inferior to our approach.
-Such empirical findings demonstrate the superiority of our method in estimating dynamic principal subspaces for high-dimensional data with repeated measurements.